Dockworkers & Ports Agree to Pause Strike Until January 2025

 Leading products to be affected include electronics and automobiles, according to a September analysis by The Conference Board, a nonpartisan think tank based in New York City.

 Even a short port strike could cause supply chain interruptions for weeks.
-The Conference Board predicts that the one-week strike which started October 1 could cause slowdowns through mid-November.
+The Conference Board predicts that the one-week strike which started October 1 could have caused slowdowns through mid-November.

 The strike comes just over a month before the U.S. presidential election on November 5, but President Joe Biden, a Democrat and a strong union supporter, says he will not involve himself in this strike.